matter-labs/zksync-lite-docs/docs/faq/security.md

 ## Security audit

-The audit by [ABDK Consulting](https://www.abdk.consulting/) for zkSync v1.0 is underway, the results will be published here.
+The audit by [ABDK Consulting](https://www.abdk.consulting/) for zkSync v1.0 protocol is complete, the results are [available here](https://zksync.io/zksync-1.0-audit.pdf).
 The audit scope includes the protocol design, applied cryptography, smart contracts and zero-knowledge circuits.